-In the R-1-13000, R-1-1/2-Acre, and RE Zones, the Zoning Code requires a project perimeter landscape setback of 25 to 30 feet adjacent to all public streets for PRDs.
+In the R-1-13000 Zone, the Zoning Code requires a project perimeter landscape setback of 25 feet adjacent to all public streets for Planned Residential Developments.
 The same Code provision does not allow any fences or walls within the reduced project perimeter landscape setback.
-The Applicant is requesting a Variance to allow 6-foot high split-face block walls within a reduced project perimeter landscaped setback of 10 feet along Lurin Avenue, 8 feet along Cole Avenue, and 25 feet along Mariposa Avenue.
+The Applicant is requesting a Variance to allow 6-foot high split-face block walls within a reduced project perimeter landscape setback of 10 feet to 16 feet along Lurin Avenue.
 The Applicant has provided Variance Justification findings in support of this request (Exhibit 7).